MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ![](../images/part29/35.png)

-Alright, logic succeeded.
+Alright, login succeeded.
 Now we can pull the production `simplebank` image to local.

 ```shell